 If you don’t have an air fryer, you can make these Buffalo Wings in an oven

-If you don’t have an air fryer or want to make more than 14 chicken wings, then I’d recommend that you make these in an oven as I did in my Oven Fried Chicken recipe.
-The rest of the steps will be the same.
-Don’t forget to make more sauce if you’re making more wings!
+If you don’t have an air fryer or want to make more than 14 chicken wings, then I’d recommend that you make these in an oven.
+I make the wings in the oven using my Oven Fried Chicken recipe.

 Where do you get the ghost peppers?
 Do I have to use them?